Seattle Storm vs. Minnesota Lynx: Betting Trends, Record ATS, Home/Road Splits

 Storm Season Stats

-- On offense, the Storm are the second-worst team in the WNBA (78.3 points per game).
-Defensively, they are seventh (83.5 points conceded per game).
+- In 2023, the Storm are second-worst in the league offensively (78 points scored per game) and sixth on defense (83.3 points allowed).

-- On the boards, Seattle is fifth in the league in rebounds (34.6 per game).
-It is the worst in rebounds conceded (36.2 per game).
+- Seattle is fifth in the league in rebounds per game (34.5) and worst in rebounds allowed (36.2).

-- At 17.6 assists per game, the Storm are worst in the WNBA.
+- With 17.5 assists per game, the Storm are worst in the WNBA.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.